junxit/us-congress-bills-113/bill.md

   >     - **(iii)** publicly available industry forecasts for development of oil and gas resources under the jurisdiction of a Project office; and
   >     - **(iv)** any opportunities for partnership with local industry organizations and educational institutions in developing training programs to facilitate the coordination and processing of oil and gas use authorizations.
   > - **(5)** *Fee Account*
-  >   - **(A)** *In general* The Secretary shall use the Fee Account for the coordination and processing of oil and gas use authorizations on onshore Federal land.
+  >   - **(A)** *In general* The Secretary shall use the Fee Account for the coordination and processing of oil and gas use authorizations on onshore Federal and Indian trust mineral estate land.
   >   - **(B)** *Allocation* The Secretary shall transfer not less than 75 percent of the revenues collected by an office for the processing of applications for permits to the State office of the State in which the fees were collected.

 - **(b)** *Interest on overpayment adjustment* Section 111(h) of the Federal Oil and Gas Royalty Management Act of 1982 (30 U.S.C.
 1721(h)) is amended in the first sentence by striking “the rate” and all that follows through the period at the end of the sentence and inserting “a rate equal to the sum of the Federal short-term rate determined under section 6621(b) of the Internal Revenue Code of 1986 plus 1 percentage point.”.